 5. The YouTube Partner Program

 To be eligible, you need at least 1,000 subscribers, as well as 4,000 public watch hours.
-YouTube updated these terms in October 2022 to make users eligible if their YouTube “Shorts” had over 10 million views in the last 90 days.
+YouTube updated these terms in October 2022 to include the eligibility of their users to run ads if their YouTube “Shorts” had over 10 million views in the last 90 days.

-There are a number of different options available to you, and in this section, I’ll go over seven of them.
+There are many different options available to you, and in this section, I’ll go over seven of them.

 This is the most obvious way, but it’s not the most reliable or easiest way to make money.
 Especially if you’re a micro-influencer.

 To get started with monetization on YouTube, you can set up your own AdSense account.
-Once you get views, you can earn money through it.
-However, it's easier to become a YouTube Partner.
+Once you get a higher number of views on your videos and ads, you can earn money through it.

 Creating sponsored videos is another way to earn money on YouTube.
-This is how it works — A brand hires you to promote it to your target demographic, and you get paid for doing so.
+This is how it works — A brand hires you to promote their products or service to your target demographic, and you get paid for doing so.
 With the aid of sponsors, the more followers you have, the more money you'll make.

 YouTube now allows content creators to add a small tag at the top of a video to show that the video contains sponsored content.

-Each affiliate is assigned a unique link that takes consumers to the sponsored product or service.
+As an affiliate, you are assigned a unique link that takes your audience to the sponsored product or service.
 You can also embed your affiliate link in the video description.